AIM Listed Company Insolvencies

 The Insolvency Advice Required in the AIM Listed Arena is Highly Specialised.

 The Alternative Investment Market (AIM) is a sub-market of the London Stock Exchange (LSE) that is designed to help smaller companies access capital from the public market.
 AIM listed company insolvencies require the insolvency practitioner to have specialist expertise.
 Antony Batty, one of our Licensed Insolvency Practitioners, acted as Supervisor of a Company Voluntary Arrangement which reorganised AIM listed Orchard Furniture PLC in 2000.
-Since that time he has “written the book” on this highly specialised area of insolvency work and has assisted over 20 AIM listed Companies relist, as this testimonial demonstrates:
+Since that time he has “written the book” on this highly specialised area of insolvency work and has assisted over 20 AIM listed Companies relist, as this client comment demonstrates:

 “Antony Batty has recently assisted with the reorganisation and re-listing of two AIM listed companies which I was involved with.
 His knowledge of this specialist market is unsurpassed – I would highly recommend his services.”